moon7-io/moon7-sort/README.md

 The `reverse` comparator always returns -1, which reverses the original order when used with Array.sort().
 This provides a simple way to reverse an array without changing its relative ordering logic otherwise.

-> ⚠️ **Note**: The behavior of `preserve` and `reverse` depends on sort stability.
-Prior to ES2019, JavaScript's `Array.prototype.sort()` was not required to be stable, and implementations varied across browsers and engines.
-For reliable results with these comparators, ensure you're using an ES2019+ environment or a JavaScript engine with stable sort implementation.
+> ⚠️ **Note on Stability**: The `preserve` and `reverse` comparators require a stable sorting algorithm to work correctly.
+Before ES2019, JavaScript's native `Array.prototype.sort()` wasn't guaranteed to be stable, with behavior varying across engines.
+For consistent results:
+>
+> - Use an ES2019+ environment where stable sorting is guaranteed
+> - Or use this library's `sort()` function, which automatically detects and uses your engine's stable sort implementation or falls back to our stable `mergeSort()` implementation
+> - Or directly use `mergeSort()`, which is always stable regardless of environment

 Check out the practical examples in the [Advanced Sorting](#%EF%B8%8F-advanced-sorting) section below to see these in action.